Here’s How To Get Solid Browser Security [Update 2017]

-HTTPS Everywhere, available for Mozilla Firefox and Google Chrome, is a popular security tool for online browsing.
-HTTPS is the secure version of HTTP, with the S meaning “Secure”.
+HTTPS Everywhere, available for Mozilla Firefox and Google Chrome, is a popular browser security tool.
+HTTPS is the secure version of HTTP, with the S standing for “Secure”.
 In practice, this means that sites that use HTTPS encrypt the data between your browser and the website.
 It makes it harder for cybercriminals to intercept your data.

 What HTTPS Everywhere does is to always use HTTPS instead of HTTP.
-Since not all sites are optimized for HTTPS, there’s a small chance it will break the experience on some sites.
+Since not all sites are optimized for HTTPS, there’s a small chance it will break the experience on some of them.
 This can be easily fixed with a mention in the program’s toolbar.

 - Always update your browser.
 This is an aspect of browser security we cannot stress enough.
 The graph above shows how popular browser hacking is.
 Browser vulnerabilities are discovered every day, so it’s more important than ever to keep your browser up to date in order to avoid a zero-day attack.

 - Use a brand name antivirus.
 An important consideration when choosing antivirus software is whether or not it has a real-time scanning engine.
 This allows antivirus software to analyze as soon as you download them.
 It limits the time it takes for a virus to take effect.
 Find the best solution by checking the test results run by important names in the security industry, such as AV Comparatives, PC Magazine, AV-TEST or Virus Bulletin, Here’s how to select the best antivirus solution for you.